kiddxkifli/roiquantnodejsassignment/README.md

 Introduction : This project is an interview assignment test for the vacant positions at ROIQUANT.
 It is designed for the evaluation for candidates' programming skills, problem-solving abilities, and familiarity with APIs and Node.js according to the instructions given by the Company.

+NOTE TO EVALUATOR : This project using Google Translate API on Basic Plan, which means it is on 500 characters limit only.
+Please do not spam sentences more than the limit given.

 Requirements
 Node.js: This program requires Node.js to be installed on your machine to run the translation logic and make API calls.